jxxcarlson/ad2play/README.md

 `$ ruby ad2play foo.ad`

-This will produce a Swift playground  named foo.playgound from the source  file foo.ad
+This will produce a Swift playground named `foo.playgound` from the source  file `foo.ad`.

 # Installation